 - Fontaine du Soleil is a splendid fountain featuring a statue of Apollo, the Greek Sun God.
 The expansive gardens extend north as far as the busy Place Masséna.

-This is a fantastic bundle which includes everything you need to know about the Nice across 21 in-depth pages.
-These are ready-to-use Nice worksheets that are perfect for teaching students about the Nice which is the the capital of the Alpes-Maritimes department and the seventh-most populous urban area in France.
+This is a fantastic bundle that includes everything you need to know about the Nice across 21 in-depth pages.
+These are ready-to-use Nice worksheets that are perfect for teaching students about the Nice which is the capital of the Alpes-Maritimes department and the seventh-most populous urban area in France.
 Situated in the French Riviera, on the south-east coast of France on the Mediterranean Sea and at the foot of the Alps, Nice is the second-largest French city on the Mediterranean coast and the second-largest city in the Provence-Alpes-Côte d’Azur region after Marseille.